 Root canals save teeth for Calgary patients

-Root Canals Calgary - Dentist Examine Patient Contrary to popular belief, root canal therapy is not painful.
+Contrary to popular belief, root canal therapy is not painful.
 From the patient’s perspective, treatment is about like getting a filling; the procedure just takes a little longer.
 It is when decay or trauma allows oral bacteria to reach the sensitive nerve at the center of the tooth that you feel discomfort.
 You may wake up with a swollen face and acute pain, or have a toothache that comes and goes over the span of many months.
 Regardless, root canals at Calgary Dental Centers get patients out of discomfort quickly, and allow them to keep their natural teeth, rather than having extractions.

 Understanding root canal therapy